• Skip to primary navigation

 Notes

-• *If making in advance, form dough into a disc and wrap in plastic.
+• *If making in advance: Form dough into a disc and wrap in plastic.
 Place in refrigerator to chill until ready to use (dough can be made up to 2 days in advance and kept in the refrigerator).

-• Leftover pie can be kept in the refrigerator for 3-4 days in a sealed container or tightly wrapped with foil.
+• Storage: Leftover pie can be kept in the refrigerator for 3-4 days in a sealed container or tightly wrapped with foil.

-• Pecan pie can be made a day ahead to save time on busy holidays.
+• Make ahead: Pecan pie can be made a day ahead to save time on busy holidays.
 Pie can be served cold, or brought to room temperature on the countertop for 30 minutes before serving.

 Nutrition Estimate